Copper and Silver Ionisation

 Results of tests carried out during a research project completed in 1996 by BSRIA in the UK showed that copper and silver ionisation was effective against Legionella bacteria in both cold and hot water systems with water temperatures as low as 35°C. Meanwhile, studies of hot water systems in hospitals in the USA suggested that copper and silver ionisation eliminated L. pneumophila contamination in systems with relatively low water volume (<200 L) and without hot water storage tanks (Liu et al. 1994, Coville et al. 1993).

-Copper and silver ionisation provides no COSSH issues, unlike Chlorine and Chlorine Dioxide.
+Copper and silver ionisation provides no COSHH issues, unlike Chlorine and Chlorine Dioxide water treatment methods.
 Adding to this, it is non-toxic to the environment and safe to handle.

 HSE and Copper Silver Ionisation